DIPlib/diplib/src/documentation/image.md

 For indexing into multidimensional images, simply provide one range per dimension.
 For more than 3 dimensions, provide a `dip::RangeArray`.

-As is the case with the `[]` indexing, these operations yield an image that shares data with the original image, and therefore can be used to write to the selected subset of pixels:
+As is the case with the `[]` indexing, these operations yield a `dip::Image::View` that can be assigned to to change the referenced pixels; and when cast back to a `dip::Image`, yields an image that shares data with the original image.
+For example:

 ```cpp
     image.At( dip::Range{ 0, 10 }, dip::Range{ 20, 30 } ) += 1;
 ```

-Combining tensor and spatial indexing can be done in either order, with identical
+Tensor and spatial indexing can be combined in either order, with identical
 results:

 ```cpp